tGhattas/IMP-seamless-cloning/README.txt

         	-s	(Required) Specify a source image.
         	-t	(Required) Specify a target image.
         	-m	(Optional) Specify a mask image with the object in white and other part in  black, ignore this option if you plan to draw it later.
-            -x	(Optional) Flag to specify a mode, either 'possion' or 'shepard'. default is possion.
+            -x	(Optional) Flag to specify a mode, either 'poisson' or 'shepard'. default is poisson.

 #################